Many mothers fail to establish breastfeeding because of difficulties such as:

 Start by finding a lactation consultant who can help you with starting to breastfeed.
 Your public health nurse may be able to help, or can refer you to the right person.

 You can also find support by joining a breastfeeding support group.
-Talk to the people there about the reason you stopped breastfeeding, to see if they can give advice.
+Talk to the people there about the reason you stopped or never started breastfeeding, to see if they can give advice.

 Milk production depends upon a number of factors, including: